Trucking Side Guards Could Save Lives

 • Data: The industry says crash data doesn’t yet show a clear cost-benefit ratio for mandatory installation.

-There’s also a legal dimension to this debate that often gets overlooked.
-In wrongful death or personal injury cases, the absence of a regulatory standard complicates accountability.
-If side guards are not required, defense lawyers can argue a trucking company “followed all applicable laws.”
+From the perspective of a Colorado truck accident attorney, there is also a legal dimension to this debate that often gets overlooked.
+In wrongful death or catastrophic truck accident injury cases, the absence of a regulatory standard complicates accountability.
+If truck side guards are not required, defense lawyers can argue a trucking company “followed all applicable laws.”
 This is true even if the result was a preventable death.
-Jurors, who are often unaware that side guards exist at all, struggle to assign blame in a vacuum of regulation.
+Jurors, who are often unaware side guards exist at all, struggle to assign blame in a vacuum of regulation.

-But when a safety rule does exist, the analysis becomes simple.
-If a carrier ignores a side-guard requirement and someone dies, liability is clear.
+But when a safety rule exists, the analysis becomes simple.
+If a carrier ignores a truck side guard requirement and someone dies, liability is clear.
 The existence of a mandate creates a standard of care—a line between negligence and compliance that juries can easily understand.
 Regulations, in that sense, do not just save lives.
 They also make justice more consistent and fair.

 Until the NHTSA finishes analyzing the comments and testing data, the rule remains in limbo.